University Distinguished Professors

 Distinguished Professor of Animal Sciences

 Reynolds joined NDSU in 1985.
-His research has focused on improving both fertility (the ability to conceive and to maintain pregnancy) and pregnancy outcomes (i.e., birth weights and postnatal health) in livestock.
-He has lectured widely throughout the world, including 15 Visiting Lectureships, and taught 20 different undergraduate and graduate courses.
-Reynolds has received 36 federal grants, served on more than 50 federal grant review panels, and published more than 200 book chapters and journal articles, including 26 invited reviews.
-His professional awards include the American Society of Animal Science (ASAS) Animal Physiology and Endocrinology Award, the ASAS Growth and Development Award, and the 51st NDSU Faculty Lectureship.
-He earned bachelor's and master's degrees from Arizona State University and his doctorate from Iowa State University.
+His research has focused on improving fertility (the ability to conceive and to maintain pregnancy) and pregnancy outcomes (i.e., preterm birth, low birth weights and postnatal health) in livestock.
+He has lectured throughout the world, including 16 Visiting Lectureships/Keynote Speakerships, and taught in more than 25 different undergraduate and graduate courses.
+Reynolds has received 43 federal grants, served on more than 70 federal grant review panels, and published more than 280 books, book chapters and journal articles including 42 invited reviews.
+He is ranked in the upper 2.0% of top-cited researchers in the world.
+His professional awards include the American Society of Animal Science (ASAS) Animal Physiology and Endocrinology Award, the ASAS Growth and Development Award, and at NDSU the Fred Waldron Excellence in Research Award (2021), the 51st NDSU Faculty Lectureship (2009) and the Eugene R. Dahl Excellence in Research Award (2006).
+He earned bachelor's and master's degrees from Arizona State University and a doctorate from Iowa State University.

 2007 Recipients